 Making Your Own Skincare?

-Kokum butter is a skin and haircare ingredient that hydrates, heals, and protects your hair and skin.
+Kokum butter benefits your skin and hair so it is great as an ingredient for DIY products.
+It hydrates, heals, and protects your hair and skin.
 Filled with essential fatty acids, antioxidants, and other nutrients, kokum butter is both a treatment and preventative measure for a large number of skin concerns.
 Mostly found in lotions, conditioners, balms, and butter, it can also be used on its own.

 If you’re a DIY’er that loves making your own skincare, have we got news for you.
 Check out our blog for tips and ideas on treating your skin with the care it demands.